the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 recently the FAIR principles have been extended specifically to research software [@FAIR4RS].

-In this paper we define Research Software to include source code files, algorithms, scripts, computational workflows and executables that were created during the research process or for a research purpose.
-This definition is broader than in [@FAIR4RS] and is the outcome of a recent discussion in [@definingrs2021].

 The people who focus on writing research software are now known as Research Software Engineers (RSEs) - a term that was coined a little over 10 years ago [@Hettrick2016].
 RSEs may work within one of the many Research Software